-That being said, the first step for a new chief strategy officer is to review the current strategy to fully understand what is working and what is not.
-After this, a good CSO will analyze that data and then develop ideas for better ideas on achieving the organization’s future goals.
+Job one for a new chief strategy officer is to review the current strategy to fully understand what’s working and what’s not.
+After this, your CSO should analyze the data and then start to formulate ideas for achieving the organization’s future goals.

-Some current strategies might not align with the company’s values, standards, or culture.
-Hiring a chief strategy officer can mitigate that risk and make sure the company’s initiatives are in alignment.
-After reviewing the current methods, a great CSO will further develop the steps that must be taken to reach the organization’s goals or alter the strategies altogether.
+It’s likely that current strategies do not align with the company’s values, standards, culture or the competitive environment.
+Hiring a chief strategy officer can mitigate these risks and make sure the company’s initiatives are in alignment.
+After reviewing the current methods, the CSO will further develop the steps that must be taken to reach the organization’s goals or alter the strategies altogether.

-Updating the strategy to be an inclusive plan for every member of the organization is key, and a good CSO will recognize this.
-Without a current and updated strategy, it is tough for a company to stay relevant and keep innovating.
-Since CEOs can become busy, it pays off to have an officer solely devoted to ensuring future success.
+Updating the strategy to include every part of the organization is key, and a forward-thinking CSO will recognize this.
+Without a current and updated strategy, it’s tough for a company to stay relevant and keep innovating.

 Leading the Company

-Since the new CSO will be guiding the organization towards strategic success, it’s important that they possess communication and leadership skills.
-If you feel that your organization’s members aren’t fully onboard with the company’s strategy, a new CSO can be the driving force for that development.
+Since the new CSO will be guiding the organization toward strategic success, it’s important that they have strong communication and leadership skills.
+If the organization’s members aren’t fully on board with the company’s strategy, a new CSO can be the driving force for that development.

-Additionally, since the CSO will be working in such close contact with the CEO, they must get along well and be on the same page regarding the company’s strategy.
-Adding a new member to an organization’s leadership team can shift the dynamic and actually decrease the chances of success, if not done properly.
+Additionally, since the CSO will be working closely with the CEO, they must collaborate effectively and be equally supportive of the company’s strategic direction.
+There is always a danger in integrating a new member into an organization’s leadership team.
+If not done properly, it can shift the team dynamic and actually decrease your chances of success.